std-s/flutter_media_store/README.md

 ### Example Code

-The main method to save a file is `saveFile` & `appendDataToFile`.
-Here's an example of how to use it:
+The main methods to save a file are `saveFile` and `appendDataToFile`.
+Here's an example of how to use them:

 ```dart
 Future<void> saveFile({